-The world of sport is replete with absurdities, but right now the NBA is suffering from one the biggest and most inexcusable.
-While it might not be quite as illogical as, say, staging a World Cup in Qatar, or indeed the very existence of Scottish football’s third and fourth tiers, the fact that more than half of teams in the NBA make the playoffs each year has to be one of the most unjustifiable structural oddities out there.
+The world of sport is replete with absurdities, but right now the NBA is suffering from one of the biggest.
+While not be quite as illogical as, say, staging a World Cup in Qatar, or indeed the very existence of Scottish football’s third and fourth tiers, the fact that more than half of teams in the NBA make the playoffs each year has to be one of the most unjustifiable structural oddities out there.

 The existence of such a low-bar for playoff participation is killing the NBA’s regular season product.
-From February onwards, the top 4 or 5 teams in each conference are really just playing for seeding.
-If a team can get make it to March with an above .500 record, there’s a good chance its place in the post-season will – barring major injury – be all-but secured.
+From February onward, the top 4 or 5 teams in each conference are really just playing for seeding.
+If a team can get make it to March with an above .500 record, there’s a good chance it will secure a place in the post-season.
 While it’s certainly true that possessing home-court advantage really can make a franchise’s trip to the finals more straightforward, playing for seeding doesn’t exactly invite urgency.
-Perhaps this can explain why so many teams are deciding rest their entire starting line-ups for what should be marquee match-ups.
+Perhaps this can explain why so many teams are resting starting line-ups for what should be marquee match-ups.

-The problem for the NBA is that the fans are starting to question the relevancy of the regular season – and when the Golden State Warriors field a starting five minus Steph Curry, Klay Thomson, and Draymond Green for a game against their biggest rival in the West, who can blame them?
+The problem for the NBA is that the fans are starting to question the relevancy of the regular season.
+When the Golden State Warriors field a starting five minus Steph Curry, Klay Thomson, and Draymond Green for a game against their biggest rival in the West, this is to be expected.
 In fact, the NBA’s TV ratings are down sharply this year (a drop of 8.2% on TNT and 5.4% on ESPN), and it’s not because the viewing public is tired of basketball.
 The NCAA Tournament’s ratings have risen by 9% this year.

 No doubt the NBA’s ratings will improve come June.
 But that’s because the games played in that month will actually matter.
 The problem is that in March and April we already know which teams are heading for the post-season, and, in consequence, those teams have already started to prepare for the post-season.